Running Shoes: Ratings of Sources

 by Jessica Sebor

-Our AssessmentSixteen wear-tested winners are picked in this Spring 2011 shoe review from Women's Running Magazine with the help of several runners.
+Our AssessmentSixteen wear-tested winners are picked in this Spring 2011 shoe review from Women's Running magazine with the help of several runners.
 The article features a brief description of the benefits of each shoe and tester comments.
-Models are selected as editors' and readers' choices, as well as to fit a variety of needs ranging from stability to speed to value.
+Models are selected as Editor's and Reader's Choices, as well as to fit a variety of needs ranging from stability and speed to value.

 Health Gear Awards 2011: The Best Fitness Products of the Year

 Our AssessmentIn this annual roundup of the best fitness gear, editors of Health magazine select the K-Swiss Kwicky Blade-Light as the top running shoe.
 It's unclear how many other shoes are considered in the selection process.
 Although a brief note on the index page says the gear and shoes were tested, there's no further information about exactly how.

 The 7 Best Road Running Shoes of Summer 2012

 by Peter Vigneron

 Our AssessmentIn Outside magazine's 2012 Summer Buyer's Guide, editors select seven models as top picks for road-running shoes.
 Some are actually minimalist models, but a few qualify as general road shoes.
 Reviews are somewhat brief but informative, including objective ratings in several categories and some information about how testing was done.

 Our AssessmentAmazon.com sells an enormous range of running shoes.
 Standout models receive a 4.5-star or better rating after about 100 or more user reviews.
 Quite a few others receive high ratings after 10 or 20 reviews, making Amazon.com one of the best sources for an overall snapshot of user opinion -- but we're only interested in the best rated with the longest track record.
 Sometimes multiple versions of the same shoe achieve high ratings, in which case we include only the newest version that meets our rating criteria.

 Fall 2012 Shoe Guide